 - There continues to be interest by First Nations to engage in the harvest of Pacific Oysters from wild product and through aquaculture. - The Department has created a total of 20 FZWO communal commercial licences for First Nations.
-First Nations with an interest in the fishery may apply through the ATP program for access. - Arrangements were successfully made with licence holders to implement the required inseason management hail, catch monitoring and tracking, and logbook reporting programs as outlined in the DFO data reporting standards for the 2017/18 season.
-This program was carried out by the service provider selected for the season by licence holders, D&D Pacific Fisheries Ltd. - No reports of sickness or serious health problems, due to wild commercial Pacific Oyster harvest, were recorded by DFO during the 2017/18 season. - Recreational harvest opportunities were provided in most South Coast areas year-round, in areas with the approved water-quality and biotoxin monitoring in place.
-No management changes to the recreational harvest rules or regulations were made during the 2017/18 season.
+First Nations with an interest in the fishery may apply through the ATP program for access. - Arrangements were successfully made with licence holders to implement the required inseason management hail, catch monitoring and tracking, and logbook reporting programs as outlined in the DFO data reporting standards for the 2018/19 season.
+This program was carried out by the service provider selected for the season by licence holders, D&D Pacific Fisheries Ltd. - Recreational harvest opportunities were provided in most South Coast areas year-round, in areas with the approved water-quality and biotoxin monitoring in place.
+The Department consulted with the SFAB on proposed reductions to the daily recreational harvest limit for Pacific oysters.
+The daily limit was reduced the subsequent year to 12 oysters/day.
 Opportunities for harvesting continued under the recreational sport fishing licence.